 Things to remember

-- Tongue-tie is characterised by a short frenum (string of tissue) that stops the tongue from moving well during speech and eating.
+- Tongue-tie is characterised by a short frenum (string of tissue) under the tongue that stops the tongue from moving well.

 - Tongue-tie can improve by the age of two or three years.